torresjeff/go-feature-lab/README.md

 resulting in an inconsistent experience.

 ## How Feature Lab works
 The basic building block of Feature Lab is a `Feature`.
-A `Feature` consists of a name and 0 or more `FeatureAllocations`.
+A `Feature` is identified by a name and has 0 or more `FeatureAllocations`.
 Suppose we have a live-streaming website, and we're working on a new feature to show recommended channels to a user based on the content that they watch.
 Our feature name would be "Show recommendations" and we're going to define different treatments to decide the best placement of the new recommendations panel inside the webpage.